ff6347/prototyping-machines/video-prototypes/Mikronerv – Sujing & Nina/index.md

 ## Idea

-- annoying microwave
-  - sound
-  - needs lot of maintainence
-  - does not work properly
-  - complicated
-  - patronising
-- has to be well-intendtioned
-- health care, nutrition
-- device decides what you are allowed to eat

 One major challenge was to assign the character annoying to the microwave.
 First there had to be defined, how a microwave could act annoyingly.
 These five approaches where considered: